-Soap, health & hygiene have a huge impact in our world, yet the hotel industry is tossing million bars of soap every day.
+Soap, health & hygiene have a huge impact on our world, yet the hotel industry is tossing a million bars of soap every day.

 Welcome to another edition of Hospitality Property School.

 Today, I’m going to talk about recycling hotel soap.